VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/README.md

 - Rapido Hotend Compatibility
     -  The Rapido hotend is the same length as the Crazy Volcano/Dragon and should work using the Crazy Volcano ducts and magprobe.
 I will be confirming part cooling CFDs and will make adjustments to make it fully compatible soon.
 I have a Rapido on order so will be able to personally test this as well.
     - The Rapido sock is very chonky.
 For optimum part cooling, I will probably need to rotate the hotend slightly (slightly modified hotend mount part).
-    - I'm also considering making two sets of ducts for Rapido: One where the airflow clears the Rapido Sock; Second set of ducts where the sock is trimmed slightly at the bottom to allow for slightly bigger duct outlets and slightly better part cooling.
-Note that both of these part cooling ducts will outperform the standard Mantis ducts because the Rapido is narrower at the bottom than the Dragon.
+    - I'm considering making two sets of ducts for Rapido
+      - One where the airflow clears the Rapido Sock
+      - Second set of ducts where the sock is trimmed slightly at the bottom to allow for slightly bigger duct outlets and slightly better part cooling.
+Trimming the sock will allow a better angle of attack for part cooling to the nozzle.
+      - Note that both of these part cooling ducts will outperform the standard Mantis ducts because the Rapido is narrower at the bottom than the Dragon.

 11-29-2021
 - Added WingZero's [Mosquito Hotend Mount](Usermods/Wingzero) for Mantis using 2510 hotend fan.
 Thanks for a lot of work and testing for this mod!